13 Places to Visit in Nairobi + First Visit Tips!

-1. Nairobi National Park Kenya
+1. Nairobi National Park

 Entrance: Jul to Mar- USD $60Adults; Kids under 12 $20;

-Other Months USD $40 Adult & $20 for Kids.
+Other Months USD $40 Adult/$20 for Kids.
 Under 3 Free.

 Credit Card Only.
 Additional fee if you bring your vehicle.

-Open: 6am to 6pm (go early if you can)
+Open: 6am to 6pm (go early if you can).

 Less than 5 miles from town, it’s a wonderful half-day or day out.
 Imagine watching elephants, giraffes, leopards, and zebras.
 Behind them are 21st-century glass fronted city skyscrapers.
 This is a totally unique Nairobi activity!

-Driving in Nairobi National Park?
-Honestly, we don’t recommend driving yourself here because you can’t get out of your car in the parks.
-Also you won’t see much without a Landcruiser style vehicle with a roof that opens up
+Honestly, we don’t recommend driving yourself here because you can’t get out of your car in the park.
+Also you won’t see much without a Landcruiser style vehicle with a roof that opens up.

 2. David Sheldrick Wildlife Trust (Elephants)

-Public Visiting Hours: Daily 10-11am (closed Christmas Day)
+Public Hours: Daily 10-11am (closed Christmas Day)

 Cost: 12 years+ US$20; <12 years USD $5.